infradom/thermia-genesis-calibra-modbus-hints/README.md

 # thermia-genesis-calibra

-Information meant integration of Thermia in Home Asssistant;
+Information meant integration of Thermia heatpumps (genesis platform) in Home Asssistant;
-modbus BMS must be enabled on your Thermia system (I use modbus TCP).
+Modbus BMS must be enabled on your Thermia system (I use modbus TCP).

 DISCLAIMER: use at your own risk, don't complain if it eats your dog or burns your house ....

 For the Calibra, I managed to use the https://github.com/CJNE/thermiagenesis Home Assistant integration, which works fine for most parameters.